-The < Floor Queued Cancel Message Type field ID> value is a binary value and is set according to table 8.2.3.1-2.
+The < Floor Queued Cancel Purpose field ID> value is a binary value and is set according to table 8.2.3.1-2.

-The < Floor Queued Cancel Message Type Length> value is a binary value and has the value '2' indicating the total length in octets of the <Floor Queued Cancel Message Type> value item.
+The < Floor Queued Cancel Purpose Length> value is a binary value and has the value '2' indicating the total length in octets of the <Floor Queued Cancel Purpose> value item.

-The < Floor Queued Cancel Message Type> value is a 16-bit binary value with the following values:
+The < Floor Queued Cancel Purpose> value is a 16-bit binary value with the following values:

 '0' Cancel Request